Bimbo Danao

-Rodrigo Custodio Danao, professionally known as Bimbo Danao (1915 - July 23, 1967) was a Filipino actor.
+Rodrigo Custodio Danao, professionally known as Bimbo Danao (1915 - July 23, 1967) was a Filipino singer.

 Profile

 He was married to actress Isa Delgado, with whom he had three daughters.
 He later married Japanese actress Keiko Awaji and had two sons with her.
 Danao was LVN's lead actor on the post-war years and rose to fame as a Filipino crooner.
 He also became known in Japan, where he spent part of his career.